dnordstrom/mrnordstrom.com/_posts/2009-07-22-the-art-of-expressing-yourself.markdown

 <p>Some services are better than others.
 As always, this is a matter of personal preference.
 Below you&rsquo;ll find a small introduction to the ones I like.
 Some of these I don&rsquo;t even use but I like their concept and how I've seen other people use them.
 Have fun!</p>

 <h3>Twitter</h3>
-This one is at the top of the list because of it&rsquo;s pure simplicity.
+This one is at the top of the list because of its pure simplicity.
 At first, I didn&rsquo;t get it.
 After using it for a while, you start understanding its value and how useful it actually is.
 Once you follow a decent amount of interesting people and begin replying and reposting, it can be inspirational, useful and a whole lot of fun.</p>

 <p>I recommend <a href="http://www.atebits.com/tweetie-mac/">Tweetie</a> as a client&rsquo;for both Mac OS and the iPhone&rsquo;to get the simplest and smoothest experience.</p>